rhidm/idm-qa/idm-qa.md

 ##Core Functionality

-1. Does IdM provide consistent authentication (login) for all UNIX/Linux endpoints ?
+1. Does IdM provide consistent authentication (login) for all UNIX/Linux endpoints including Solaris, AIX and HP-UX?
-	* Red Hat Identity Management (IdM) provides native authentication for Red Hat Enterprise Linux (RHEL) 6 and RHEL7 via SSSD, and provides both an LDAP and Kerberos interface for other Unix/Linux systems
+	* Red Hat Identity Management (IdM) provides native authentication for Red Hat Enterprise Linux (RHEL) 6 and RHEL7 via SSSD, and provides both an LDAP and Kerberos interface for other Unix/Linux systems.
+Support for various flavors of UNIX vary, but at a minimum, LDAP authentication will work.

-1. Does IdM support integration to a centralized store of identities, such as Microsoft Active Directory 2008 R2 (and future versions of Active Directory), along with associated authorizations, credentials?
+1. Does IdM support integration to a centralized store of identities, such as Microsoft Active Directory 2008 R2 (and future versions of Active Directory), along with associated authorizations, credentials and passwords?
 	* IdM supports a trust relationship to AD, such that users and groups in AD can be granted permissions to RHEL servers managed by IdM.
+Passwords, however, are synchronized in both directions; from Active Directory to Identity Management and from Identity Management to Active Directory .
+At first installation (initialization) all passwords must be reset so that the new passwords can be captures by Identity Management via the password synch.

 1. Does IdM provide the option to identify principals by a means other than username (UPN, employee ID, other)?
 	* Users created in IdM have additional information stored as attributes, such as first name and last name.
 Additional key attributes are available out-of-the box, such as email, employee number, and kerberos principal.
 Custom attributes can be created through modification of IdM's schema.